Gene Simmons: Film and television

-In 1985, Simmons appeared on the TV series Miami Vice in an episode titled "The Prodigal Son".
-The episode served as the season premiere of the show's second season.
-Simmons appeared as a psychic working at the Mystic Journey Bookstore in Venice, California on the American hidden camera prank TV series I Get That a Lot.
-He also guest-starred as himself in the 2014 CSI: Crime Scene Investigation episode Long Road Home.
+In 2010, Simmons appeared as a psychic working at the Mystic Journey Bookstore in Venice, California on the American hidden camera prank TV series I Get That a Lot.
+In 2014, he guest-starred as himself in season 14, episode 17, of CSI: Crime Scene Investigation.

-Simmons performed in the 1984 Michael Crichton thriller Runaway starring Tom Selleck, Cynthia Rhodes and Kirstie Alley as well as the 1987 Gary Sherman action film Wanted: Dead or Alive starring Rutger Hauer.

-In 2004, Simmons also appeared in the TV series Third Watch for two episodes.
-He played Mob Kingpin Donald Mann in the season 5 finale and the season 6 premiere.

 In March 2015, Simmons founded the film production company Erebus Pictures and announced as the first project the horror-thriller film Armed Response.
+That same year, he and Kiss appeared in the animated film Scooby-Doo! and Kiss: Rock and Roll Mystery, in which the band supplied their voices and contributed a new song.

 In 2022, Simmons became a judge of the talent competition show Yoshiki Superstar Project X, airing on Hulu Japan and produced by Japanese musician and composer Yoshiki.
 On September 14, 2023, Simmons was one of the guest speakers chosen to introduce Yoshiki at his imprint ceremony at the TCL Chinese Theatre.

 In May 2023, Gary Hamilton of Arclight Films announced the creation of a new production company in partnership with Simmons, called Simmons/Hamilton Productions.
 The company aims to produce 25 films over five years, focusing on action, thriller, and franchise titles.
-The first title is Deep Water directed by Finnish filmmaker Renny Harlin, produced by Simmons, Hamilton, Ying Ye, and Rob Van Norden.
+The first title is Deep Water, directed by Finnish filmmaker Renny Harlin, produced by Simmons, Hamilton, Ying Ye, and Rob Van Norden.